TheFifthRider/simply-roleplaying-webapp/docs/character/abilities.md

 ## Abilities Growing with Milestones

-When making an ability, you may not want all aspects of the ability to be improved by a player choosing to **improve an ability**.
-Things like difficulties for tests, the size of bonus dice, and the **+X** tag on ability-created equipment aren't things that feel rewarding to level up-- improving an ability should feel exactly like that-- an improvement.
-It should never feel like keeping up.
+When making an ability, you may not want all aspects of the ability to be improved by a player choosing to **improve an ability**-- increasing the difficulties for tests, the size of bonus dice, or the **+X** tag on ability-created equipment aren't things that necessarily feel rewarding to level up.
+Improving an ability should always feel like an improvement, it should never feel like keeping up.

-To that end, use Milestones to gauge when an ability's power grows.
+To that end, certain aspects of abilities should increase automatically as a character earns additional milestones.
 Bonus dice granted by an ability, for example, might start as d4s at Milestone 0 and increase every two milestones until Milestone 8, when they become d12s.
-Here are some more suggestions!
+Test difficulties might increase by 5 every milestone.
+Here are some suggestions:

 | Milestones | Die  | Equipment Quality | Test difficulty |
 | ---------- | ---- | ----------------- | ------- |